superaleks/K8s-training-with-bitnami/README.md

 ### Core Concepts

-1.  **Create namespace called _practice_.
+1.  **Create namespace called _my-practice_.
 All following commands will be run into this namespace if not specified.**

     <details><summary>show</summary><p>